sierrajolie/sierrajolie/README.md

 👋 Hi, I’m @sierrajolie-piekosz.
 First year Mobile Application student
-- 👀 I’m interested in learning how to create UI interfaces, creating responsive wesbite with java script and also travelling the globe.
+- 👀 I’m interested in learning how to create UI interfaces, creating responsive wesbites, Creating Mobile Applications and also travelling the globe.
-- 🌱 I’m currently wanting to learn python, ruby, and javascript
+- 🌱 I’m currently wanting to learn Java, Swift, and AndrodStudio
 - 💞️ I’m looking to collaborate on any projects that will challenge my creativity and my previous programming knowlege.
 - 📫 How to reach me  -> Message me on linkedIn @sierrapiekosz